luisdiogo2071317/azure-docs.pt-pt/articles/data-factory/v1/data-factory-odata-connector.md

 }
 ```

-### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Através da autenticação do Windows aceder à origem de OData no local
+### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Utilizar a autenticação do Windows aceder à origem de OData no local
 ```json
 {
     "name": "inputLinkedService",